csswizardry/csswizardry.github.com/code-reviews.md

 * recommend tooling and monitoring;
 * a whole bunch more.

-This will leave you well poised to being implementing performance improvements across the entire stack, and faster sites mean more conversions, better retention, reduced costs, and happier users.
+This will leave you well poised to begin implementing performance improvements across the entire stack, and faster sites mean more conversions, better retention, reduced costs, and happier users.